Chinese people in Ireland: History

-In the 2010s the Irish government began the "Immigrant Investor Programme" in which non-EU citizens could purchase resident status in Ireland if they contributed to government-run projects such as social housing or nursing homes or by donating to Irish charities.
+In the 2010s the Irish government began the "Immigrant Investor Programme" under which non-EU citizens could secure resident status in Ireland if they contributed specified large sums to government-approved projects such as the construction of social housing or nursing homes, or by donating to Irish charities.
 The Irish Times reported in 2021 that 1,088 wealthy Chinese citizens (out of a total of 1,166 entering the programme) had paid up to €1,000,000 individually to receive Irish residency.
 In 2018 the Irish Independent reported that Ireland had become the 3rd most popular destination in the world for wealthy Chinese immigrants after the United States and the United Kingdom.
-A report found that in addition to the Immigrant Investor Programme, Ireland's place in the European Union, its technology sector and its low tax burden made it attractive to wealthy Chinese immigrants.
+A report found that in addition to the Immigrant Investor Programme, Ireland's place in the European Union, its strengths related to technology sector and its low tax burden made it attractive to wealthy Chinese immigrants.